ruricolist/vernacular/README.md

 # Vernacular

-Vernacular is a module system for languages embedded in Common Lisp.
+Vernacular is a build and module system for languages that compile to Common Lisp.
+Vernacular handles compiling files into fasls, tracking and rebuilding dependencies, and export and import between your new language, Lisp, and any other languages Vernacular supports.

-It is inspired by [Racket][].
+Vernacular builds on [Overlord][] and is heavily inspired by [Racket][].

-Vernacular enables embedding languages where modules are lexical and are scoped to files.
-This is a scenario for which [ASDF][] is useless, but which applies to almost all languages one might actually want to embed.
-Vernacular fills this gap.

-Vernacular builds on [Overlord][].

 # Examples

-Here are some example language embeddings:
+Here are some example languages:

+1. [Bosom Serpent][].
+Shows how to wrap a foreign runtime (Python, using [burgled-batteries][]) as an Vernacular module.

-1. [vernacular/demo/js](demo/js.lisp).
+2. [vernacular/demo/js](demo/js.lisp).
 A simple language built on [CL-JavaScript][].
 Shows how to convert a pre-existing CL language implementation to work with Vernacular.

-2. [Bosom Serpent][].
-Shows how to wrap a foreign runtime (Python, using [burgled-batteries][]) as an Vernacular module.

 3. [cl-yesql][].
 Lisp port of Clojure’s [yesql][]: lets you write SQL queries in separate SQL files, using special comments to guide